-This praying mantis (above) has five eyes.
+This praying mantis has five eyes.

 Some insects have five eyes while most don’t have that many.
 What makes it a bit complicated is that insects have two types of eyes: compound eyes and simple eyes.
 Some have one type, and some have both types of eyes.

 I’ll start by talking about compound eyes because they’re usually the first ones you notice.
-If you look at the photo of the dragonfly head above and the enlarged section from the photo alongside it, you’ll see that the surface of those big eyes is covered with lots of facets.
+If you look at the photo of the dragonfly head below and the enlarged sections from the photos alongside it, you’ll see that the surface of those big eyes is covered with lots of facets.
 Each one of those facets is a lens, and when you cluster all those lenses together into the one structure you end up with a compound eye.
 That dragonfly has two of those compound eyes, and with all of those lenses working at once it would be able to see in almost every direction without moving its head.

 Scientists believe those compound eyes would provide the fly a crisp, detailed view of the things nearby.
 However, they also believe that as things get further away from the fly, they would become less clear.
 So the idea is that the compound eyes give sharp images of things up close and a blurred view of stuff in the distance.